jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

 As we mentioned, we used *["IOWA Liquor sales data"](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy)* published by IOWA Government.
 Now, after obtaining the data, the next task was to clean it, extract-transform-load it into a Data Warehouse and then eventually into a Data Mart, and then generate reports like grouping the most popular drink by region.
 And the final stage i.e. to visualize the data and make it presentable to the clients.

- 1. **Brief on Data**
+ 1. **Brief on Data Acquiring and Cleaning**

     The Iowa Alcoholic Beverages Division receives reports on wholesale transactions, and they make the data (from 2012 to the present) accessible at: [https://data.iowa.gov/](https://data.iowa.gov/Sales-Distribution/Iowa-Liquor-Sales/m3tr-qhgy).

     The initial(uncleaned) was around 5.7 GB in size and contains more than 25 million transactions from 2012 to the present along with 25 columns.

-    After performing Data Cleaning we were left with ~400mb of Data
+    After performing Data Cleaning we normalized the data into 3 tables sales, products and stores which helped us to work with just the required columns instead of all 25 columns

 2. **Some Questions we intend to answer**